 Consider action to increase social networks, build social connection through arts or sports participation, promote civic engagement and volunteering, increase people’s sense of belonging, and promote a culture where people support one another to engage in low-risk drinking practices and where drunkenness is not encouraged.

 Examples of action that could increase community participation and social connection include:

 LDATs can play an important role in improving the overall amenity of local facilities and communal spaces.
-Improving amenity should involve the local council and other partners, however LDATs may take a leading role in identifying and coordinating a project/action.
+Improving amenity should involve the local council and other partners, however LDATs may take a leading role in identifying and coordinating an activity.

-Consider projects that improve safe and inclusive environments, introduce new or improve existing local facilities, increase use of public spaces, and create shared spaces that can be used by multiple generations.
+Consider activities that create safe and inclusive environments, introduce new or improve existing local facilities, increase use of public spaces, and create shared spaces that can be used by multiple generations.
 All of these can build a greater sense of cohesion within a community.

 Examples of action that could improve the amenity of local facilities and communal spaces include: